 Fostering the next generation of diabetes research to achieve health equity.

-The WU-CDTR is a collaboration between Washington University in St. Louis, the Council on Black Health, housed at Drexel University, and the University of Missouri, Columbia.
+The WU-CDTR is a collaboration between Washington University in St. Louis, the Council on Black Health, and the University of Missouri.
 We work to support a national network of investigators conducting cutting-edge research on the root causes of diabetes inequities.

 Tools and resources